CesareIurlaro/clips-project/README.md

 The resulting string is representative of the configuration of that state.
 - `sum_up_costs` is responsible for calculating the total cost of the solution and the costs of the sub-solutions.

-The **rules** are contained within the 'rules.clp' file, responsible of producing facts and performing calculations, supporting the calculation of the heuristic.
+The **rules** are contained within the `rules.clp` file, responsible of producing facts and performing calculations, supporting the calculation of the heuristic.

 The `cf_distances.clp` file contains:
 - `h_distance`, ordered fact which represents the crow flies distance; used for the calculation of the heuristic
 - `distance`, not ordered facts which represents the crow flies distance that can actually be traveled and the specific means of transport which can be used to do it.

 # Conclusions